The effective energy of a lattice metamaterial: Introduction

 While we are mainly interested in lattices of springs (with penalization for change of orientation), our hypotheses upon the energy $E$ are more abstract.
 Besides periodicity (discussed above), they are: \begin{enumerate} \item[(a)] nonnegativity, \item[(b)] translation invariance, and \item[(c)] upper and lower bounds relating $E$ to the $L^2$ norm of $\nabla u$ on either $U$ (for the lower bound) or the union of $U$ and finitely many nearby cells (for the upper bound). \end{enumerate} We refer to \eqref{eqn:unit-cell-eps-periodicity}--\eqref{eqn:unit-cell-lower} for precise versions of these hypotheses, however we offer a few comments here.
 Concerning (a): there would be no essential difference if we only assumed that the energy was bounded below, since adding a constant would then achieve nonnegativity.
 Concerning (b): it is quite natural that $u$ and $u+c$ should have the same energy when $c$ is a translation (i.e. it takes the same value at every node), since mechanical structures are translation-invariant.
 Concerning (c): as we shall explain in \cref{sec:setup}, we will identify a deformation $u$ (which is defined only at the nodes of our structure) with a piecewise linear extension, so that $\nabla u$ makes sense.

-While the examples discussed in this paper involve lattices of springs that rotate freely at nodes, our framework also permits favoring particular angles between the springs.
-For example, suppose $x_1$ is a node of the lattice that belongs to the unit cell $U$, and $x_1$ is joined by springs to nodes $x_2$ and $x_3$ (which may or may not belong to $U$).
+While the examples discussed in this paper involve lattices of springs that rotate freely at nodes, our framework also permits the use of ``torsional springs,'' for example to model resistance to bending in the thin necks that we have thus far treated as nodes.
+A typical torsional spring energy has the form $k_s (\theta - \theta_0)^2$ where $\theta_0$ is the preferred angle between two edges and $k_s$ is the torsional spring constant; thus, for the Kagome metamaterial, a typical model for the total bending energy of all the necks would be obtained by summing $k_s (\theta - 2\pi/3)^2$ over all the internal angles of all the hexagonal holes.
+To explain how a torsional spring law similar to $k_s(\theta - \theta_0)^2$ can be included in our framework, let $x_1$ be a node of the lattice that belongs to the unit cell $U$, and suppose $x_1$ is connected by springs to nodes $x_2$ and $x_3$ (which may or may not belong to $U$).
 If we write $\ell_{ij} = u(x_j) - u(x_i)$ for the vector associated with the deformed spring from $x_i$ to $x_j$, then adding

 to the energy of the unit cell introduces a nonnegative term that vanishes only when the cosine of the angle between $\ell_{12}$ and $\ell_{13}$ is $\cos \theta_0$.
-Since this term is nonnegative with at most quadratic growth, adding it to an energy that already satisfies our lower bound will leave our framework intact\footnote{Sometimes, we also add torsional springs to penalize rotations at the hinges and to introduce resistance to bending.
-The resulting bending energy can be represented as a sum of terms of the form $k_s (\theta - \theta_0)^2$, where $\theta_0$ is the preferred angle between two edges, and $k_s$ is the torsional spring constant.
-For example, in the Kagome metamaterial, the bending energy can be characterized by summing $k_s(\theta - 2\pi/3)^2$ over all internal angles of the hexagonal holes.
-The torisional spring energy coincides with the energy proposed in the main text when the angle is close to $\theta_0$, but deviates significantly as the angle moves is far away from $\theta_0$.}.
+Since this term is nonnegative with at most quadratic growth, adding it to an energy that already satisfies our lower bound will leave our framework intact.
+Now, the spring law \eqref{eqn:nonstandard-torsional-spring-energy} is a little too simple: it does \emph{not} vanish quadratically at $\theta = \theta_0$, since \eqref{eqn:nonstandard-torsional-spring-energy} is $|\ell_{12}| |\ell_{13}|$ times $|\cos \theta - \cos \theta_0|$.
+However, this is easily fixed: if $g:\R \rightarrow \R$ is nonnegative with a nondegenerate minimum at $0$ and at most linear growth at infinity, then the spring energy

+still fits within our framework and it vanishes quadratically at $\theta = \theta_0$ (provided the two springs are not highly deformed).